 - Warmlite 2R – Shed snow well when pitched tight.
 Good in wind.
 Middle will sag if not pitched tightly.
 The 2R is not as tall as I would like if I was going to be spending a lot of time in the tent.
 The vestibule having a floor was annoying but manageable.
 They also make tents larger than the 2R.
-Get a third pole if using size 3 or 5.
+Get a third pole if using size 3.

 - Sierra Designs Stretch Dome… I had the first version.
 Roomy for 2, usable with three.
 Mine stood the test of time but was stolen from my car.
 Not the lightest solution.
 I continue to be impressed with SD’s commitment to quality and innovation though I haven’t used a modern SD 4-season tent.

 - North Face V24 – Hasn’t been sold for years.
 Was bombproof and heavy.

 - Sierra Designs 3-Man Tent from the early 1970s… Double walled three person tent which used three strait poles in a tipi like design with a hex floor.
 Great size for two in winter, worked for three.
 Half moon zipper in the floor formed a cookhole for using a stove inside.
 Some of my fondest memories are nights I spent in this tent with my dad as storms raged outside.